Aadab Arz

 Aadab Arz is a Bollywood film directed by V. C. Desai.
 It was released in 1943.
 It was produced by "Amar Pictures" which was a company started by Chimanlal Desai after he left National Studios.
-The film starred Nalini Jaywant, Karan Dewan, Mukesh, and Dulari.
+The film starred Nalini Jaywant, Karan Dewan, Mukesh, Kamla Chatterjee and Dulari.
 The music was composed by Gyan Dutt and the lyricists were Rammurti Chaturvedi, Pandit Indra and Kailash Matwala.